 Lower back pain is the pits.
 Unfortunately, it's a fact of life for many people.
 Indeed, back problems were the third most common reason for people to see a doctor, according to a 2013 paper in Mayo Clinic Proceedings.

 That's no surprise given the constant wear-and-tear our backs endure.
 "We put so much stress and strain on our lower backs throughout the day," says Emily McLaughlin, in-house certified fitness trainer and nutrition expert at 8fit.
 "Whether you're on your feet or sitting most of the day, gravity pulls us down and a compression occurs in the lower back."

-Often, the best medicine is movement.
+Sometimes, the best medicine is movement.
 And perhaps no type of exercise is better suited to help deal with — or even prevent — back pain than Pilates.
 It strengthens, stabilizes and supports your core, including the areas near your spine and surrounding muscles, per the American Council on Exercise.
-Since your abs and back are complementary body parts, buttressing one benefits the other.
+Since your abs and back are complementary body parts, strengthening one benefits the other.

 For example, a small June 2014 study in Clinical Rehabilitation found that people with chronic lower back issues who practiced Pilates reported less pain and a better quality of life compared to those who relied on medication alone to relieve their symptoms.

 In addition, a small January-March 2018 study in the Brazilian Journal of Pain comparing the effects of Pilates and physical therapy exercises on low back pain found that Pilates was just as effective in providing relief in those with this condition.

 Check out more of our 20-minute workouts here — we’ve got something for everyone.